 4. Your child will receive a custom testing plan and help understanding when to submit scores.

-In today’s test-optional college landscape, it can be confusing to know if and when to take SAT or ACTs, then whether the scores should be submitted on applications.
+In today’s test-optional college landscape, it can be confusing to know if and when to take the SAT or ACT and whether the scores should be submitted on applications.

 Landis helps students decide on a testing plan, including when to register and recommendations for the best ways to prepare for the SAT and ACT.